mister-404/ce314AssigTwo/report_bb18960.md

 A NaiveBayesClassifier object is generated and trained using a subset of 90 percent of the movie_reviews corpus.
-I then gets tested on 10 percent of the corpus.
+It then gets tested on 10 percent of the corpus.

-The test and training set gets randomized (shuffled) before the NaiveBayesClassifier gets trained and as such, we can expect different results each time the program is run.
+The test and training set gets randomised (shuffled) before the NaiveBayesClassifier gets trained and as such, we can expect different results each time the program is run.

 ## Pre-processing